What is Making Tax Digital?

 Making Tax Digital for Income Tax Self-Assessment

-Making Tax Digital for Income Tax Self-Assessment (ITSA), also known as Making Tax Digital for Income Tax, was originally scheduled to begin April 2018 but has suffered from a serious of delays.
-Due to the impact on businesses of the coronavirus pandemic, the government announced in September 2021 that it has been delayed as follows:
+Making Tax Digital for Income Tax Self-Assessment (ITSA), also known as Making Tax Digital for Income Tax, was originally scheduled to begin April 2018 but has suffered from a series of delays.
+Due to the impact on businesses of the coronavirus pandemic, the government announced its first delay in September 2021.
+However, to allow more time to prepare a further delay was announced by the Government on 19th December 2022 along with changes to the thresholds.

-Our current understanding is that any income which does not need to be shown on your tax return will not count towards the £10,000 threshold.
+It is our current understanding that any income which does not need to be shown on your tax return will not count towards the threshold.
 For example, if you received rent a room receipt below the tax threshold, or trading income below the £1,000 trading allowance, this income will not count towards the threshold if these are not shown on your tax return.

 Affected taxpayers will be required to keep digital accounting records and use MTD-compatible software to submit quarterly updates to HMRC of their income and expenditure.